helman101/ruby_building_blocks-/README.md

 This is a Microverse project.
 It is developed as a requirement for Microverse Ruby course.

 Enumerable module gets mixed into the Array and Hash classes (among others) and provide with lots of handy iteratoration methods.
-To prove that there's no magic to it, we rebuild those methods.
+To prove that there's no magic to it.
+We rebuild the following methods :

+- each
+- each_with_index
+- select
+- all
+- any
+- none
+- count
+- map
+- inject

 ## Built With